Fournoy/backdoor_v1/README.md

 ## Features
 - Remote command execution
 - Uses `socket` for communication
-- Multi-threaded for better handling of connections
+- Multi-threaded for better handling of connections (for the backdoor implemented in the game)
-- Basic obfuscation methods
+- Basic obfuscation methods (for the backdoor implemented in the game)

 ## Installation
 ```bash